 I look forward to seeing students shine this year as we work together in a respectful, peaceful and safe classroom.
-As a teacher, it is my job to deliver grade four curriculum and to foster a safe and respectful learning environment for all.
+As a teacher, it is my job to deliver grade three and four curriculum and to foster a safe and respectful learning environment for all.
 In turn, I expect that students respectfully do their part in this environment by doing their best to do what I ask of them.
 Entering into this agreement opens all of us fully to the learning opportunities that we will meet this year.

 I am a strong advocate of minimizing sensory distractions in the learning environment to maximize student concentration and achievement.
 Applications of this philosophy include the following practices:

-I invite my students to challenge everything and at the same time to be simultaneously open to everything.
 I believe that within each of us is perfection and that every day is a new day with new opportunities for success.
 Our power is in the “present” moment – why I named this blog PRESENT (the other reason I named it PRESENT is a play on words about attendance importance 🙂).
 I see a big part of my role as teacher is to help students to recognize that perfect part within themselves where anything and everything is possible.

 How I love to spend my time

 When I’m not working hard at school there are many things I love to do.
 Here is a list of some of them: